K. Alison Clarke-Stewart: Child care

 In the early 1970s, Clarke-Stewart began her research on the effects of child care on children, well before it was a central area of inquiry.
 At the University of Chicago she initiated a longitudinal study of the joint effects of home environments and child care on children's social, emotional and cognitive development which was reported in her 1994 volume, Children at home and in day care.
 From the outset, she argued that the negative effects of child care are overestimated and dependent on the quality of outside care.
 In 1990, the National Institute of Child Health and Human Development (NICHD) established their Early Child Care Research Network and Professor Clarke-Stewart became a founding member and a principal investigator.
 The network consists of ten principal investigators, their co-investigators, and representatives from NICHD and the Data Coordinating and Analysis Center.
 This network has published over 70 papers, chapters, monographs and edited volumes based on this longitudinal study.

 Divorce

 She researched issues of child custody and the effects of divorce on families.
 She co-authored two books on divorce with Cornelia Brentano.
-The first, Divorce Lessons (2005), is volume aimed at parents and practitioners, with a focus on advice to parents for dealing with the aftermath of divorce.
+The first, Divorce Lessons (2005), volume is aimed at parents and practitioners, with a focus on advice to parents for dealing with the aftermath of divorce.
 The second, Divorce: Causes and Consequences (2006), is a comprehensive review of the effects of divorce on children, adults, and society.